CP1404/Practicals/prac_03/README.md

    values and use them in both your print statement and in your while loop condition. **That is, the numbers 33 and 127 should appear only once**.
-   Use f-strings everywhere you print literals and variable values.
+   Use f-strings everywhere you print literals and variable values together.

 3. Add on to this program by writing code that displays a table with two columns, one for the numeric ASCII value and the other for the